 Research Interests

 I’m an institutionalist at heart and most of the substance of my work explores how we create rules and meaning for ourselves.
 Methodologically, I am a computational social scientist interested in contributing to methodological approaches, such as text analysis and agent-based modeling.
+See my CV here.

 Ongoing projects

-I have three main projects in process right now – all generally computational in nature, mostly focused upon how we make meaning.
+I have four main projects in process right now – all generally computational in nature, mostly focused upon how we make meaning.
 The third project, on ABMs, is a methodological project exploring how to maximize outcomes.

 Music lyrics